 \section{Introduction}

-Trapped atomic ions are among physical platforms well suited for quantum information processing \cite{CiracZollerGate,blatt2008entangled}.
-Outstanding performance has been realized in trapped-ion quantum processors by using focused lasers to coherently control individual ionic qubits \cite{Gaebler2016,ballance2016high,Pino2021,Zhu2022,BlattMonz2021,Blatt2023}.
-Trapped ions coherently controlled by radio frequency (RF) signals are particularly suited for scalability, since technological challenges associated with using laser light for coherent control of qubits are avoided in this laser-free approach \cite{Mintert2001,Ospelkaus2008,Johanning2009,Ospelkaus2011,Khromova2012}.
-High fidelity single- and two-qubit gates \cite{Harty2016,Weidt2016,Zarantonello2019,SlichterNature2021,barthel2022robust}, as well as complete quantum algorithms \cite{Piltz2016,Sriarunothai2019} have been realized with RF-controlled ions.
-Single-qubit rotations are performed with low cross-talk \cite{piltz2014trapped}, which is crucial for fault-tolerant quantum computing.
+Trapped atomic ions are among the physical platforms well suited for quantum information processing \cite{CiracZollerGate,blatt2008entangled}.
+Outstanding performance has been achieved in trapped-ion quantum processors using focused lasers to coherently control individual ionic qubits \cite{Gaebler2016,ballance2016high,Pino2021,Zhu2022,BlattMonz2021,Blatt2023}.
+Trapped ions coherently controlled by rf signals are particularly suitable for scalability, since the technological challenges associated with the use of laser light for coherent control of qubits are avoided in this laser-free approach \cite{Mintert2001,Ospelkaus2008,Johanning2009,Ospelkaus2011,Khromova2012}.
+High-fidelity single- and two-qubit gates \cite{Harty2016,Weidt2016,Zarantonello2019,SlichterNature2021,barthel2022robust}, as well as complete quantum algorithms \cite{Piltz2016,Sriarunothai2019}, have been realized with rf-controlled ions.
+Single-qubit rotations are performed with low crosstalk \cite{piltz2014trapped}, which is crucial for fault-tolerant quantum computing.

-Conditional quantum dynamics with trapped ion qubits using RF radiation requires a magnetic field gradient to couple internal qubit states to the ions' motional states \cite{Mintert2001, Ospelkaus2008, Woelk2017}.
-RF-based coherent control can be achieved either by far-field RF radiation applied in a local static magnetic field gradient \cite{Khromova2012, Weidt2016, Piltz2016}, or by a dynamic magnetic field gradient \cite{Ospelkaus2011, ballance2016high, SlichterNature2021}.
-While the two approaches share important features, for instance, laser-free coherent manipulation and magnetic field gradient induced coupling (MAGIC), each approach offers distinct advantages when it comes to scaling up ion-based quantum computing.
+Conditional quantum dynamics with trapped-ion qubits using rf radiation requires a magnetic field gradient to couple the internal qubit states to the ions' motional states \cite{Mintert2001, Ospelkaus2008, Woelk2017}. rf-based coherent control can be achieved either by far-field rf radiation applied in a local static magnetic field gradient \cite{Khromova2012, Weidt2016, Piltz2016} or by a dynamic magnetic field gradient \cite{Ospelkaus2011, ballance2016high, SlichterNature2021}.
+Although the two approaches share important features---for instance, laser-free coherent manipulation and magnetic gradient induced coupling (MAGIC)---each approach offers distinct advantages when it comes to scaling up ion-based quantum computing.